Featured snippet guide: How to highlight your Google search results

 Featured Snippet Search Console Click Rate

-For more open or vague search queries, on the other hand, the click-through rate was 23.4%.
-For comparison: According to an analysis by Sistrix, the click-through rate for the result in position 1 is 28.5 percent on average.
+For more open or unspecific search queries, however, the click-through rate was 23.4 per cent.
+For comparison: According to an analysis by Sistrix, the click-through rate for the result in position 1 is 28.5 per cent on average.

-Although I only analyzed a tiny data set, of course, the pattern described above was basically confirmed:
+Although I have of course only analysed a tiny data set, the pattern described above has basically been confirmed:

 • The more specific (closed) the question, the lower the click rate.
 And: